trolie/spec/docs/articles/tradeoffs.md

 #### Don't Read It All Into Memory

-Implementors are strongly encourages to use a streaming or event-based ("SAX-style" for you XML aficionados) parser when reading submissions.
+Implementors are strongly encourages to use a streaming or event-based ("SAX-style" in XML parlance) parser when reading submissions.
 This advice would likely apply in a general way, even given a ratings exchange specification that made different trade-off decisions.
-TROLIE specifies a `proposal-header` that afford the server the opportunity to make some processing decisions early, without waiting to receive the last byte.
+TROLIE specifies a `proposal-header` that affords the server the opportunity to make some processing decisions early, without waiting to receive the last byte.

 #### Ignore What You Don't Need